TheSilvered/nest/docs/libs/error_library.md

 - `end` is also an array with the line and column of the end of the expression

 !!!note
-    the lines start from 0 and the columns from 1 and the end position is inclusive.
+    The lines start from 0 and the columns from 1 and the end position is inclusive.

 **Example**: